arambazamba/ms-600/Demos/03-M365/readme.md

 npm install -g @pnp/generator-spfx
 ```

->Note: As an alternative you can use [Node Version Manager (nvm) for Windows](https://github.com/coreybutler/nvm-windows).
+>Note: As an alternative to installing a specific Node version you can use [Node Version Manager (nvm) for Windows](https://github.com/coreybutler/nvm-windows).
 Remove existing Node Installations before installing nvm.

 ## Getting Started